Year 4

 Times tables

-In Year 4, every child takes a Government times table test.
-We aim to teach them to know all of the multiplication and related division facts to 12 x 12 by the end of Y4.
-To support this, it would fantastic of your child could use this at home.
+In Year 4, every child takes a times table test this term.
+We aim to support them to know all of the multiplication and related division facts to 12 x 12 by the end of Y4.

 www.ttrockstars.com